 North Ireland had a strange tinge of tension in the air that we felt all over the city.
-On the bus ride from Belfast to the town of Downpatrick, we talk to a young man that had been beaten up by two young English loyalists.
-Although technically, the war is over between the Protestants and Catholics.
+On the bus ride from Belfast to the town of Downpatrick, we talk to a young man who had been beaten up by two young English loyalists.
+Technically, the war between the Protestants and Catholics is over.
 It was still playing itself out at the street gang level between factions of younger hoodlums.

-Downpatrick about 50 kilometers south of Belfast can be reached by bus in about an hour and a half.
-It is a very scenic Irishtown set in a backdrop of rolling green hills.
+Downpatrick, about 50 kilometers south of Belfast, can be reached by bus in about an hour and a half.
+It is a very scenic Irish town set against a backdrop of rolling green hills.
 The St Patrick Center is a short two-block walk from the bus station.
-We have an excellent lunch at an Irish Pub before touring the center, which sits at the base of the hill where there Church and gravesite are located.
+We have an excellent lunch at an Irish Pub before touring the center, which sits at the base of the hill where the Church and gravesite are located.

-In short, St Patrick is credited with bringing Christianity to Ireland and in the process of uniting the country.
-Then, spread some of this civility to Europe by sending Irish scholars and priests to the continent.
+In short, St Patrick is credited with bringing Christianity to Ireland and the country.
+Then, some civility spread to Europe by sending Irish scholars and priests to the continent.
 The center provides a marvelous museum of Ireland and its progression.
 After touring the museum, we walked up the hill to view the Church and the gravesite.

 No comments: